ongres/stackgres/doc/content/en/04-administration-guide/04-configuration/02-instance-profile/_index.md

 ## Custom containers

-Any custom container (or init cunstom containers) resources limits and huge pages can be configured by creating a section `SGInstanceProfile.spec.containers.custom-<custom container name>` (or `SGInstanceProfile.spec.initContainers.custom-<custom init container name>`) and specifying `cpu`, `memory` and/or `hugePages`.
+Any custom container (or init cunstom containers) resources limits and huge pages can be configured by creating a section `SGInstanceProfile.spec.containers.c-<custom container name>` (or `SGInstanceProfile.spec.initContainers.c-<custom init container name>`) and specifying `cpu`, `memory` and/or `hugePages`.